Loading...

 The Executive POV: Why This Pays

-Speed (Behavior Change).
-Sub-second guidance (p95 ≤ 200 ms) shifts technician behavior immediately.
+Sub-second guidance, with p95 ≤200 ms, shifts technician behavior immediately.
 When the “right way” is also the fastest way, adoption sticks without mandates.

-Scale (Smart Use of Cloud).
-Edge/cloud is used surgically—for fleet learning, summaries, and cross-site search—not for every keystroke.
+Edge and cloud are used surgically for fleet learning, summaries, and cross-site search—not for every keystroke.
 This lowers variable costs and reduces blast radius.

 Bottom line: Place intelligence as close to the work as possible.
 Promote only what benefits from the crowd.